nbrandaleone-aws/awesome-appmesh/README.md

 - [App Mesh overview](https://itnext.io/aws-app-mesh-service-mesh-for-microservices-running-on-aws-3f667f005d6a) - A blog discussing the various App Mesh components for both EKS and ECS.
 - [Service Mesh the easy way with AWS App Mesh and SuperGloo](https://medium.com/solo-io/service-mesh-the-easy-way-with-aws-app-mesh-and-supergloo-5f2c1e0f443f) - SuperGloo simplifies Service Mesh experience by providing an abstraction layer for all common service meshes including App Mesh, Istio, Linkerd.
 SuperGloo is targeted at Kubernetes.
 - [App Mesh integration with nginx Ingress](https://github.com/walkley/appmesh-ingress-example) - This repository illustrates how to setup Ingress-nginx with AWS App Mesh, using the example _color app_.
+- [Enable encryption with App Mesh and AWS Certificate Manager](https://aws.amazon.com/blogs/containers/enable-traffic-encryption-between-services-in-aws-app-mesh-using-aws-certificate-manager-or-customer-provided-certificates/) - This blog shows how to use AWS ACM to issue private certificates for securing networking traffic between microservices.

 ### App Mesh for ECS